nº64 / ORLIŃSKI'S RINALDO / V&A / LONDON

 Fashions and attitudes may have changed since 30’s, but the opportunity to look gorgeous never goes out of style.
 Founder John Christie and his wife Audrey Mildmay opened the first Glyndebourne Festival in 1934, and encouraged the wearing of formal dress to show respect to the singers and musicians.

-Today the world-renowned auditorium and standards of excellence are testament to Christie’s original ethos: 'Not just the best we can do but the best that can be done anywhere'.
+Today the world-renowned auditorium and standards of excellence are testament to Christie’s original ethos: 'Not just the best we can do, but the best that can be done anywhere'.

 Early years of the Glyndebourne Festival revolved almost entirely around Mozart’s extensive repertoire of operatic works before gradually expanding to include works by other composers such as Benjamin Britten, Giuseppe Verdi, Gioachino Rossini and many others.

 Originally the theatre seated only 300.
 It was enlarged and improved many times in subsequent years to hold larger audiences.
 By 1977, it held 850 people.
 By the 1990s it was clear that Glyndebourne needed an even larger auditorium so in 1994 a new opera house was built to seat 1,200, opening with a performance of Mozart’s Le Nozze di Figaro.
-With the digital age and innovations, Glyndebourne has now online streamings to reach the latest generation and new audiences.
+With the digital age and innovations, Glyndebourne has now online streaming to reach the latest generation and new audiences.

 As per today, Glyndebourne reaches around 150,000 people a year with over 120 live opera performances.

-Glyndebourne Festival 19 May – 27 August 2023
+19 May - 27 August 2023

 / The Instigator

-Photo / Video © Glyndebourne Festival
+Photo / Video © Courtesy of Glyndebourne Festival

 JUST PUBLISHED